 F-4E 69-0239/RS red from the 526TFS based at Ramstein AFB in West-Germany on his way to the runway to depart.

-F-104G FX53 from the Belgium Air Force.
-Its homebase is the 1 wing at Beauvechain near Brussels.
+F-104Gs FX-53 (photo) and FX-17 made a visit on the 26th of May 1970.
+They are from the Belgium Air Force.
+The homebase of the 1 wing is Beauvechain near Brussels.

 T-33A M-21/51-17491 from the Royal Netherlands Air Force.
 Finally it went to the Turkish Air Force.